shahd-elagamy/HerboCare/README.md

 ### AI-Powered Web Platform for Personalized Herbal Remedies

-**HerboCare** is an intelligent web platform designed to recommend natural herbal treatments tailored to individual users.
+**HerboCare** is an intelligent web platform that recommends natural herbal treatments tailored to individual users.
 The system leverages **Django**, modern web technologies, and **machine learning models** to provide personalized healthcare suggestions, focusing on natural medicine and AI-driven recommendation systems.

 ---